-MAG has been clearing unexploded bombs in Vietnam for nearly 20 years, firstly in Quang Tri in 1999 and then expanding to Quang Binh province in 2003.
+MAG has been clearing unexploded bombs in Vietnam for 20 years, firstly in Quang Tri in 1999 and then expanding to Quang Binh province in 2003.

 We encourage members of the community to report dangerous items to MAG’s free hotline number or to MAG’s community liaison teams through village meetings.
 We will then clear the items, and responding to these requests helps to greatly relieve the psychological impact on communities as well as remove the immediate physical danger.